 Global environmental dangers are among the most profound challenges facing humanity.
 They currently undermine the quality of life for many and threaten, in the extreme, to compromise the fundamental, organic infrastructure that supports all life on Earth.

 This course introduces the sociopolitical dynamics of global environmental affairs.
 Students will explore the causes of environmental harm and avenues of effective response.
 The course examines a number of key environmental challenges, including species extinction, food and agriculture, and climate change.
 Its overall aim is to familiarize students with the role that power plays in the emergence of environmental problems and how power can be wielded in the service of sustainability.

 This course begins with an overview of the most significant health and disease issues facing the global community—including HIV, TB, malnutrition, SARS, and avian flu; endemic diseases like malaria; and the growth of noncommunicable diseases like diabetes, heart disease, and cancer.
 Students will relate these nontraditional challenges to current theories and research in international relations.
 The course addresses a number of different issues in international relations and affairs, primarily from the perspective of how they interact with global and international public health.

 An International Development concentration prepares International Relations Online students to apply the skills they learn—including research, communication, assessment/evaluation, and quantitative analysis—in think tanks, nonprofits, consulting firms, international organizations, and government agencies.
 Potential career paths include positions as consultants, analysts, administrators, teachers, program/project managers, and others.

 Students may work within the field of international development in areas such as:

 - Human rights and humanitarian aid

-The School of International Service also offers an on-campus master’s degree, the International Development Program, in Washington, D.C.
+The School of International Service offers the following programs from International Relations Online: Masters in International Relations, Executive Master of International Service, Social Enterprise Master's, as well as an on-campus master’s degree, the International Development Program, in Washington, D.C.